Solar Rebate & STC Calculator Australia

 Queensland

 Higher STC zone means more certificates.
 Federal rebate provides significant savings.
-Excellent solar conditions maximize system output.
+No broad current Queensland state solar or battery rebate is deducted here.

 Important Information

-STC values fluctuate: The $35 per STC used in this calculator is approximate.
+STC values fluctuate: The STC value used in this calculator is an indicative planning assumption.
 Actual values vary based on market conditions.

-Installation requirements: Systems must be installed by Clean Energy Council accredited installers using approved components to be eligible for STCs.
+Installation requirements: Systems must be installed by an appropriately accredited installer using approved components to be eligible for STCs.

 State rebate eligibility: State rebates often have income limits, property value caps, and other eligibility criteria.
 Check specific program requirements.